rhettb253/AWS-elasticbeanstalkSetup/README.md

 You can also use GitHub Actions to auto-deploy your source code to your EB Environment whenever you check in your code.

 - Browse the GitHub Marketplace for actions you can import into your repo.
 There are many.
 I used the one with over 500stars listed below:
+- You will need to go into your repository settings and make environment variables for the 'access' & 'secret access' keys.
+It is done in the "secrets and variables" -> "Actions" tab.

 name: Deploy to Beanstalk
 on: